REEEYZ/legendary-robot/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
-* Event
-* Calendar
-* CalendarGUI
-* Main
-* Test

-Name each interface or class and briefly describe its function or purpose.

-Event class (a object to store time, name, details, and whether it is completed.
+* Event class - Object to store time, name, details, and whether event is completed.
 It is the most basic unit in our program.
-It is used to store the data.)
+It is used to store data.
-Calendar class(This calss use an array of linkedList<Event> to store all of the events data structure and check how many events are incompleted.
-The array consists of 31 items and each item represent a day.
-The linkedList<Event> is all of events on that day. )
+* Calendar class - Custom data structure to store events.
+Data structure is an array of linkedList<Event> which stores all of the event.
+The array consists of 31 objects each representing a day.
+The linkedlist<Event> stores all the events on that day.
-CalendarGUI (contains the user interface, it can draw the user interface and control its interaction with the users) Main (the main part of the program.)
+* CalendarGUI - Contains the user interface, it will create the user interface and control its interation with the user.
-Test (Test teh functionailty)
+* Main - Class used to run the program.
+* Test - Class to test the funcitionality.

 ## Edit and Submit this file and any figures referenced by this document.